agarmu/website/src/pages/posts/01-polynomials.md

 ### Interlude 1: Running our program

-Now that we have a basic structure present, let's actually execute some Haskell code!
+Now that we have a basic structure, let's execute some Haskell code!
 In the shell, enter the following (substituting `app/Main.sh` for wherever your Haskell file is located).

 ```sh
 $ ghci app/Main.sh